pingidentity/pingidentity-devops-getting-started/docs/variableScoping.md

 ![Variable Scoping](images/variableScoping-1.png)

-## Image variables
+## Image scope
-Defined with default values in the Docker Image.
+Defined with default values in the Docker Image (i.e Dockerfiles).
 They are often set as defaults, allowing narrower scopes to override them.

 * To see default ENV variables available with any docker image, run: